origindesign/docs/docs/workflow.md

 # Workflow

 ## Pulling a site to local
+- Ensure shortcuts are added to .bashrc [See Here](https://origindocs.readthedocs.io/en/latest/docker/)
 - Login to GitHub, go to the repository page, click 'Clone or Download' and copy the git URL
 ````
 cd c:/webroot